 After the call, be sure to unlock your door and turn on any outside lights if appropriate.
 Try to have a neighbor, friend, or relative stationed in front of your house or location to help direct ambulance personnel to the victim.

 Feeling under the weather?
 Suffering from a simple broken bone or muscle strain?
 Do you need stitches for a cut?
-Just give us a call, then come on down—we can help!
-Learn about our Walk-In Care Clinic.
+Just give us a call, then come on down—our Urgent Visits team can help!
+Learn about urgent primary care visits.